 It’s a well-known fact that the best-laid kitchens are those which start with the proper measurements.
-We’ve put together some tips to help you get the most accurate measurements so that when you book a kitchen design you are completely ready.
+We’ve put together some tips to help you get the most accurate measurements so that when you book a kitchen design you are completely ready even if you are going the DIY Kitchen route.

 First: Some quick measurement tips